DHTMLX/gantt-docs/data/api/refs/gantt_methods.md

 - api/gantt_showtask.md - makes the specified task visible on the screen
 - api/gantt_sort.md - sorts the tasks in the grid
 - api/gantt_toggletaskselection.md - selects the specified task if it was unselected and vice versa
+- api/gantt_uid.md -
+- api/gantt_undo.md - reverts the changes made in the gantt
 - api/gantt_unselecttask.md - removes selection from the selected task
 - api/gantt_updatecollection.md - updates the specified collection with new options
 - api/gantt_updatelink.md - updates the specified dependency link